Pennsylvania Pedestrian Accident Lawyers

 Pedestrian Accidents from Distracted Driving

-The Pennsylvania Department of Transportation reports that pedestrian fatalities are increased on an annual basis, and experts are blaming the use of smartphones.
+The Pennsylvania Department of Transportation reports that pedestrian fatalities are increasing due to smartphone use.
 Nearly 95% of drivers nationwide own a phone, with upwards of 70% of them owning a smartphone.
 Distracted driving is the public health hazard of this generation, much like drunk driving was at its peak decades ago.

 Our accident investigators are equipped to get answers about why you were hit by a car, what led to the collision, and who was at fault.
 These are the answers that will determine whether you will be able to pay for medical care, lost wages, and other losses.